prasadaman2000/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I collaborated with Escher Campanella on this lab.
+We worked together to costume the device, storyboard, and record the videos.

 # Staging Interaction, Part 2